 Therefore, one can’t say Egypt is 100% safe at any time, but it’s safer than what the media will have you believe.
 It’s best to keep to the marked route of main destinations and sites, hire a private guide (for all or parts of your trip) or choose a responsible tour operator.

-It pays off to be an astute and smart traveller at all times, constantly be aware of your surroundings and not venture off-track.
+It pays off to be an astute traveller, constantly be aware of your surroundings and not venture off-track.
 Also, avoid protests and demonstrations that have the potential to turn violent with no warning.

 Unsafe Areas of Egypt to Avoid